misterxcrypt/TryHackMe-Obsidian/SOC level 1/1 Cyber Threat Intelligence/0 Intro to Cyber Threat Intel/0 Intro to CTI.md

 As security analysts, CTI is vital for investigating and reporting against adversary attacks with organisational stakeholders and external communities.

+Cyber Threat Intelligence is typically a managerial mystery to handle, with organisations battling with how to input, digest, analyse and present threat data in a way that will make sense.
+So Platforms like [[OpenCTI]] comes into play to aid in manage CTI through storage, analysis, visualisation and presentation of malware, IOCs, threat campaigns.

 ## Cyber Threat Intelligence Module

 - [Threat Intelligence Tools](https://tryhackme.com/room/threatinteltools)